-Recent data on freight rates and manufacturing surveys would seem to support such a narrative and markets seem to agree.
+Recent data on freight rates and manufacturing surveys would seem to support such a narrative.

 Short-term measures of inflation are spiking but longer-term rates, while higher than the post-financial crisis years, do not indicate a big departure from either pre-pandemic levels or central bank targets.